gjhiggins/vcoin09/README.md

 Copyright (c) 2009-2013 Bitcoin Developers

-Copyright (c) 2013-2014 Zetacoin Developers
+Copyright (c) 2013-2014 VCoin Developers

-What is Zetacoin?
+What is VCoin?
 -----------------

-Zetacoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Zetacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Zetacoin Core is the name of open source software which enables the use of this currency.
+VCoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+VCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+VCoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Zetacoin Core software, see http://www.bitcoin.org/en/download.
+For more information, as well as an immediately useable, binary version of the VCoin Core software, see http://www.bitcoin.org/en/download.

 License
 -------

-Zetacoin Core is released under the terms of the MIT license.
+VCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process